Subjective functions: Connections to machine learning

 \subsection{Prediction error as intrinsic reward}

 The idea of using prediction error (specifically, the TD error) as an intrinsic reward has been studied in several papers. \citet{simmons2020reward} trained two parallel function approximators, which differed only in the definition of reward: an ``exploitation'' approximator using the standard (extrinsic) reward, and an ``exploration'' approximator using the absolute value of the TD error (intrinsic reward).
 The exploration policy controls actions during training, whereas the exploitation policy controls actions at test time.
-This setup produces high-error training examples that encourage exploration, while the exploitation model learns off-policy to maximize value \citep[see][for a closely related approach]{griesbach2025learning}. \citet{gehring2013smart} also used absolute TD error as an intrinsic reward (what they called \emph{controllability}), adding it as a bonus to the value function during action selection.
+This produces high-error training examples that encourage exploration, while the exploitation approximator learns the optimal values off-policy \citep[see][for a closely related approach]{griesbach2025learning}. \citet{gehring2013smart} also used absolute TD error as an intrinsic reward (what they called \emph{controllability}), adding it as a bonus to the value function during action selection.
 The variance of TD errors has also been used as an intrinsic reward \citep{flennerhag2020temporal}.
 All of these approaches share the aim of encouraging exploration towards error-generating parts of the state space.

 Most closely related to the ideas here is the \emph{Positive Error Bias} algorithm \citep{parker2025biasing}, which defines a softmax policy over an estimate of the expected TD errors for each action.
 They also studied a version of the model where the expected TD error estimator is used only to drive feature learning, while actions are controlled by a value estimator based on the same features.